Settling marital disputes out of court through some type of mediation is always the better way to go. Who needs more stress and financial losses!

 As you may well know, in California every family law matter that is filed as an OSC (an Order to Show Cause) that calls for a new order or a modification of an existing court order, requires that both parties participate in court mediation.
 And, there are several out-of-court resolution possibilities in terms of handling custody and visitation issues.

 There is no question in my mind that mediation is the wave of the future.
 So by selecting any of the above mediation choices, those of us practicing family law hope that differences can be resolved with the lesser amount of financial and emotional stress.
 When differences are resolved through mediation rather than trial, the benefits are many.
 These possibilities allow both client and attorney to be present.
-Clients feels insulated and secure, and if negotiations do get heated, attorneys are present and adept at handling their clients calmly and appropriately.
+Clients feel insulated and secure, and if negotiations do get heated, attorneys are present and adept at handling their clients calmly and appropriately.
 You won’t find these privileges in a formal courtroom.

-If mediation doesn’t work, trial is inevitable.
+If mediation doesn’t work, a trial is inevitable.
 I’m always hopeful my clients will solve their differences in mediation.
 Trials take a toll on people’s feelings, pocketbooks and impact the psychological well-being of everyone.
-In a custody battle children suffer so I ask clients to think of their children first and put their own feelings and resentments aside — as valid as they may be.
+In a custody, battle children suffer so I ask clients to think of their children first and put their own feelings and resentments aside — as valid as they may be.
 Trial is a trauma children being fought over, don’t need.

 If none of the mediation means work and you must proceed: be prepared!
 Be realistic and know what the risks are!
 Know that the judge hearing your case just may not rule in your favor, no matter how certain you are about what you think the outcome should be.
 Unrealistic expectations can prove disastrous if your case involves a child custody battle.
 Results of a trial tend to be final whereas mediation can be ongoing and eventually evolve into a peaceful and more equitable resolution.

 Q: I’m a 43-year old female with three children.
 My husband and I have been unable to resolve visitation issues.
-We’re set to go to trial because he has stormed out of attorney-client conferences on several occasions including a mediation session with the court appointed mediator.
+We’re set to go to trial because he has stormed out of attorney-client conferences on several occasions including a mediation session with the court-appointed mediator.
 I don’t want to go to trial.
 What should I do?

 A: First: keep your cool.
 If your ex-husband has stormed out of many a meeting, chances are heíll demonstrate similar behavior patterns in the courtroom.
 Judges do not tolerate such actionsósubtle or direct — and his inability to control his temper and his unwillingness to be cooperative could just work in your favor.
 I’ve seen this happen many times.
 So, no matter what, stay composed and appropriate during the entire proceedings.
 Work together with your attorney and let him or her fend for you.